DefiAcademy/Stablecoins/README.md

 # Stablecoins

-Repository of the course Stablecoins of Defi Academy
+Repository of the course Stablecoins from [Defi Academy](https://www.defi-academy.com)